 - Cell replacement adds to your costs: A hot tub salt cell usually lasts 2-5 years depending on the quality of the cell, frequency of use and the level of care you give it.
 Salt cells are made of parallel titanium plates that may eventually chip off due to low salt levels, wear and tear or inadequate maintenance.

 - Risk of corrosion: Salt is corrosive to metal.
+“Over time, the salt can potentially cause corrosion on certain parts of the hot tub if not properly maintained,” said Newman.
 There have been claims of saltwater systems damaging heaters, liners and underwater lighting due to excessive salt levels.

-- Water needs to remain above 60℉: Critics of saltwater systems dispute that saltwater chlorination may not be as effective as traditional methods of water chlorination.
-When water temperature falls below 60 degrees Fahrenheit, your salt system can have difficulty producing chlorine even if the cell is running.
+- Water needs to remain above 60℉: When water temperature falls below 60 degrees Fahrenheit, your salt system can have difficulty producing chlorine even if the cell is running.
 Most salt systems automatically shut down when low water temperature is sensed, potentially reducing the chlorine level and creating a breeding ground for microorganisms.

 Who should buy a saltwater hot tub?